- ABMS Certification:

 - Clinical Practice:

-- Professor, Charles I Fuller Chair Professor if Neonatology
+- Charles I. Fuller Chair Professor of Neonatology

-Dr. Sinkin is a member of the recently funded NICHD award to UVA and its collaborator at icddr,b to serve as a Unit of the Global Network for Women & Children's Health Clinical Research which supports and conducts clinical trials in resource-limited countries by pairing foreign and U.S. investigators with the goal of evaluating low-cost, sustainable interventions to improve maternal and child health and simultaneously building local research capacity and infrastructure.
-These activities are designed to facilitate independent continuation of local research activities that will ultimately lead to improved health care systems and personal health.
+In addition, Sinkin is a recipient of the recently funded National Institute of Child Health and Human Development (NICHD) award to UVA and its collaborator at the International Centre for Diarrhoea Research, Bangladesh (icddr,b).
+The UVA team serves as a Unit of the Global Network for Women & Children's Health Clinical Research, which supports and conducts clinical trials in resource-limited countries by pairing foreign and U.S. investigators.
+The goal is to evaluate low-cost, sustainable interventions to improve maternal and child health and simultaneously build local research capacity and infrastructure.
+These activities are designed to facilitate independent continuation of local research activities that will ultimately lead to improved healthcare systems and personal health.

 - 2017, 2018 Best Bedside Manner Awards, OurHealth Charlottesville and Shenandoah Valley Magazine; First Place, Neonatology